quicwg/ops-drafts/draft-ietf-quic-manageability.md

 Therefore, observing a new connection ID does not necessary indicate a new connection.

-Server-generated connection IDs should seek to obscure any encoded routing identities or any other information.
-Exposing the server mapping would allow linkage of multiple IP addresses to the same host if the server also supports migration.
-Furthermore, this opens an attack vector on specific servers or pools.

-The best way to obscure an encoding is to appear random to observers, which is most rigorously achieved with encryption.
+{{?QUIC_LB=I-D.ietf-quic-load-balancers}} specifies algorithms for encoding the server mapping in a connection ID in order to share this information with selected on-path devices such as load balancers.
+Server mappings should only be exposed to selected entities.
+Uncontrollied exposure would allow linkage of multiple IP addresses to the same host if the server also supports migration which opens an attack vector on specific servers or pools.
+The best way to obscure an encoding is to appear random to any other observers, which is most rigorously achieved with encryption.
 Even when encrypted, a scheme could embed the unencrypted length of the connection ID in the connection ID itself, instead of remembering it.

-{{?QUIC_LB=I-D.ietf-quic-load-balancers}} further specifies possible algorithms to generate connection IDs at load balancers.

 ## Packet Numbers {#packetnumber}